dirceup/mina-slack/README.md

 You'll need to setup your slack details with an API key, room and subdomain.
 You can add these as ENV variables or in the config/deploy.rb

     # required
-    set :slack_token, "webhook_token" # comes from inbound webhook integration
+    set :slack_env_token, "webhook_token" # comes from inbound webhook integration
-    set :slack_room, "#general" # the room to send the message to set :slack_subdomain, "example" # if your subdomain is example.slack.com
+    set :slack_env_room, "#general" # the room to send the message to set :slack_env_subdomain, "example" # if your subdomain is example.slack.com set :application_name, "Example"

     # optional
     set :slack_application, "Application Name" # override Capistrano `application` set :slack_username, "Deploy Bot" # displayed as name of message sender